bruno686/ControlAgent-Small_LLM/README.md

 1. Update the model invocation method by switching from the OpenAI API to local inference using Qwen-1.5B. ✅
 2. Implement evaluation scripts to aggregate output results for ASR performance testing. ✅

-2️⃣ For the Task 2
+2️⃣ For the Task 2 \
+For improvement, this should be broken down into two points:
-1. Identify areas where the 1.5B LLM underperforms across control and task-specific agents, then analyze the failure causes.
+1. Where does the 1.5B LLM underperform?
+Analyze which parts lead to failure and why.
-2. Focus on fine-tuning or prompt weaknesses to improve performance.
+2. Based on that analysis, consider targeted solutions—such as fine-tuning or prompt engineering.

-2️⃣ For the Task 3
+3️⃣ For the Task 3
 1. Essentially, it’s about designing different workflows for the LLM to process data and invoke tools, based on the specific tasks.

 ## Key Report
 **2025/4/8 16:00**: Save the final results in `save_result.py` and compute ASR metric in `asr_computing.py`. \
 **2025/4/8 16:52**: Replace the OpenAI API call inside the class GPT4 with a local inference of the Qwen-1.5B LLM using Transformers.
 However, due to the limited capabilities, it struggles to follow the predefined prompts and frequently produces errors, making it difficult to complete a full performance evaluation. such as `"parameter": [ω_L, β_b]`, `"design": " \\ comment`, `"parameter": [, ]`. \
 **2025/4/8 18:42**: Used Outlines to constrain the model’s output, designed a schema, and modified parts of the parameter-passing process to ensure error-free execution.
 Due to the limited capabilities of the 1.5B LLM, the output needs to be tightly constrained.
+**2025/4/8 19:45**: It's very slow, It takes about an hour to run a dozen or so pieces of data, for two reasons: 1. outlines wraps a layer.
+2. almost every piece of data has to be tried the maximum number of times.
+Reduce the maximum number of attempts.
+**2025/4/8 22:25**: Get fist order stable result in `first_order_stable_fast_data_final_result.csv`.
+We get ASR 0.14.
+Complete log in `1-5B-llm.log`

 ## Originality